-I love a Christmas Hat.
-You can show your festive spirit when you’re out and about and your Christmas jumper is covered up by your coat.
+Don’t you just love a fun Christmas Hat?
+You can still show your festive spirit when you’re out and about and your Christmas jumper is covered up by your coat.
 Because here in the UK there is no way anyone is out without a coat at this time of year!

-I’ve bundled them together in Ravelry so you can have a peek but I’d love to tell you a little story about how each of the designs was born and where you can find the free and paid versions.
+I hope it’s ok if I tell you a little story about how each of the designs was born and where you can find the free and paid versions of the patterns.

 I’ve been crocheting Christmas Pudding hats for years, which always went down well with friends and family.
-Last October, I finally launched the Christmas Pudding Hat Pattern in 8 sizes from newborn right through to adult.
-The toddler version is available free on the blog and you can get all sizes in the PDF download available on Ravelry, Etsy or Love Crochet.
+Back in October 2017, I finally launched the Christmas Pudding Hat Pattern in 8 sizes from newborn right through to adult.

-You can also find a separate pattern for the holly sprig with berries which includes a YouTube tutorial.
-As well as using this to top your hat, you can use them in conjunction with your other xmas projects or to add to your christmas decor!
+You can also find a separate pattern for the holly sprig with berries on this blog, which includes a YouTube tutorial.
+As well as using this to top your hat, you can use these cute sprigs in conjunction with your other xmas projects or to add to your Christmas decor!

 To date I think this has been my most popular pattern.
 I love seeing all the finished makes and the smiling faces of makers with their pudding hats!

-Just before Christmas last year I also released the original Aran weight Elf-Help Hat as part of my Free Festive Friday Series.
-I’m excited to say that this year I have updated this pattern and written it out in a range of sizes to fit all the family.
+Just before Christmas last 2017 I also released the original Aran weight Elf-Help Hat as part of my Free Festive Friday Blog Series.
+I’m excited to say that I have now updated this pattern and written it out in a range of 6 sizes to fit all the family.

 The Elf-Help Family crochet pattern uses a chunky yarn, so is very quick to make and even the adult version only takes around an hour.
 It’s a simple pattern and a perfect festive project for beginners.